Types of Companies in Czech Republic

 Also, businessmen can set up a branch or a subsidiary of a foreign company, depending on the autonomy they want to have for the company registered in Czech Republic.
 In this sense, we mention that the branch is a completely dependent entity to its parent- company.

 Although there are many different legal options, most of the investors in Czech Republic choose to incorporate a limited liability company, which is the most common type of business registered in this country, as well as in other member states of the European Union.
 Our team of attorneys in Czech Republic can offer more details on how to register a limited liability company and about how to register for VAT in this country.
+Here is an infographic with details about the existing types of companies in Czech Republic:

 The company’s capital and shareholders in Czech Republic